 “Our natural core body temperature is maintained by multiple thermo-regulatory mechanisms designed to protect us from excessive heat build-up,” Diaz says.
 “Dilation of our blood vessels, perspiration, and increased breathing all work to cool the body and maintain normal temperature at all times.
 It is therefore unlikely that a long bath, sauna, or a hot tub would affect the number and quality of a woman's ‘oocytes' (eggs)."

-But what about your partner?
-Can he hop in the tub with you for a little romantic time, or is mom right and it will hurt his sperm?
-Unfortunately, according to the Mayo Clinic, heat most certainly does affect men’s fertility, and keeping “the boys” (testicles) cool is an important step in making sure he’s at peak fertility.
+But when it comes to your partner, according to the Mayo Clinic, heat most certainly does affect men’s fertility, and keeping “the boys” (testicles) cool is an important step in making sure he’s at peak fertility.
 When testicle temperatures get too hot, it causes a low sperm count.
 Heat from saunas, showers lasting more than 30 minutes, electric blankets, heating pads, and tight clothing like briefs and spandex could cause your testicles to become too hot, which decreases sperm quantity, the Mayo Clinic noted.
 So, mom, you were right.
 I'm sorry.